-\paragraph{Conformal invariance}
+\subsubsection{Conformal invariance}

-Another way to extend Poincaré symmetries in flat space is to consider scale-invariant theories.
+Another way to extend Poincaré symmetry in flat space is to consider scale-invariant theories.
 Scale invariance is incompatible with the definition of an $S$-matrix and thus such theories are not constrained by the Coleman--Mandula theorem.
-A broad class of scale-invariant theories consist of the \emph{Conformal Field Theories} (CFTs) for which the bosonic symmetry group contains the conformal group of Minkowsky spacetime $\mathcal M_d$.
+A broad class of scale-invariant theories is that of \emph{Conformal Field Theories} (CFTs), for which the bosonic symmetry group contains the conformal group of Minkowsky spacetime $\mathcal M_d$.
 Reciprocally, most of the known scale-invariant theories we know of are actually CFTs.
-More on CFTs can be found for instance in \cite{Ginsparg:1988ui,DiFrancesco:1997nk,Minwalla:1997ka,Aharony:1999ti}.
+We refer to \cite{Ginsparg:1988ui,DiFrancesco:1997nk,Minwalla:1997ka,Aharony:1999ti} for more details.

 \begin{definition} The \emph{conformal group} of $\mathcal M_d$ is the group of transformations which preserve the metric up to a scale factor: $\eta_{\mu\nu}\rightarrow \Omega^2(x)\eta_{\mu\nu}$.
 It contains Poincaré transformations, dilations $x^\mu\rightarrow \lambda x^\mu$ with $\lambda\in\mathbb{R}_{>0}$, inversion $x^\mu\rightarrow x^\mu/x^2$ and special conformal transformations obtained by conjugating translations with the inversion.
 At the level of the infinitesimal symmetries, the conformal algebra $\mathfrak{so}(d,2)$ is generated by infinitesimal translations $P_\mu$, Lorentz transformations $M_{\mu\nu}$, dilations $D$ and special conformal transformations $K_\mu$, which satisfy in particular: